 This snack is a fun holiday recipe idea that I got from Pinterest.
 Most recipes call for a slice of banana for the base of the hat, but my husband hates bananas and I didn't have any in the house, so I used a large marshmallow and cut it into thirds with a pair of kitchen scissors.
 It worked out perfectly!

-I love making fun fruit kabobs.
-There’s my Easy Fresh Fruit Kabob recipe that I made for St. Patrick’s Day and this Peep Fruit Kabob post from 2014 is one of my most pinned recipes!
+I love making healthy festive fruit kabobs.
+You can skewer green grapes, and honeydew melon for a festive St. Patrick's Day kabob, and this Peep Fruit Kabob post from 2014 is one of my most pinned Easter recipes!
 Clearly, people love enjoying fruit on a stick!

 What you'll need:

 - 24 mini marshmallows

 - 2 pints fresh strawberries 24 large strawberries

 - 24 green grapes rinsed and patted dry